ngocusth/hicstuff/README.md

         -2 or --reverse: Reverse FASTQ reads
         -f or --fasta: Reference genome to map against in FASTA format -o or --output: Output directory.
 Defaults to the current directory.
-        -e or --enzyme: Restriction enzyme if a string, or chunk size (i.e. resolution) if a ber.
+        -e or --enzyme: Restriction enzyme if a string, or chunk size (i.e. resolution) if a number.
 Defaults to 5000 bp chunks.
         -q or --quality-min: Minimum mapping quality for selecting contacts.
 Defaults to 30.
         -d or --duplicates: If enabled, trims (10bp) adapters and PCR duplicates prior to ping.
 Not enabled by default.
         -s or --size: Minimum size threshold to consider contigs.
 Defaults to 0 (keep all tigs).